-For smaller organizations, this may be something that is part of someone’s job.
+For smaller organizations, this may be part of someone’s job.

-Maybe they’re a team, maybe there’s a committee that handles return to work stuff.
-It all depends on how frequently injuries happen at your place of work, but maybe a committee gets all the documents initially done and then an individual is able to handle things on an ongoing basis.
+Maybe they’re a team, or maybe there’s a committee that handles return-to-work stuff.
+It all depends on how frequently injuries happen at your place of work, but maybe a committee gets all the documents initially done and then an individual can handle things on an ongoing basis.

-But having someone or a group of people who are responsible for this program greatly improves its effectiveness and efficiency.
+But having someone or a group responsible for this program greatly improves its effectiveness and efficiency.